Exclusive: China hacked HPE, IBM and then attacked clients - sources

 Both IBM and HPE declined to comment on the specific claims made by the sources.

-“IBM has taken extensive counter measures worldwide as part of its continuous efforts to protect itself and its clients against constantly evolving threats," the company said in an emailed statement.
-"We take responsible stewardship of client data very seriously and have no evidence that sensitive IBM or client data has been compromised.”
+"IBM has been aware of the reported attacks and already has taken extensive counter-measures worldwide as part of our continuous efforts to protect the company and our clients against constantly evolving threats," the company said in a statement.
+"We take responsible stewardship of client data very seriously, and have no evidence that sensitive IBM or client data has been compromised by this threat."

 HPE said in a statement that it had spun out a large managed-services business in a 2017 merger with Computer Sciences Corp that formed a new company, DXC Technology.